crystalchavez99/Final-Project/README.md

 Submitted by: **Crystal Chavez and Adrian Castro**

 Project Description: **A simple back-end API (via REST and GraphQL) inventory management web service for a video game store, developed using agile techniques in a group setting of 2 learners.
-We were for designing and documenting the API and implementing the controllers, service, layering, repository, Java data objects, and unit tests for the application based on the provided database structure.**
+We were responsible for designing and documenting the API and implementing the controllers, service, layering, repository, Java data objects, and unit tests for the application based on the provided database structure.**

 Tools Used: Java, RESTful Web Services, JPA, Spring Boot, Spring MVC, Spring Initializr, MockMVC, Docker, DBeaver, AWS, Amazon RDS, CircleCI